• Skip to primary navigation

 In this blog, we examine the ABM functionalities of 6 marketing automation platforms (MAP).
 Marketing automation, along with CRM, is one of the most commonly used techs for ABM and forms a solid base for your ABM program.

-• Expand – Increase the reach with the right contacts within the accounts
+• Expand – Increase the reach of your marketing efforts by connecting with the right contacts within the accounts

-• Advocate – Turn your customers and prospects into real fans
+• Advocate – Turn your customers and prospects into true brand advocates by providing them with exceptional experiences and exceptional service.

-• Measure – Measure results for ABM and optimize
+• Measure – Measure the results of your ABM campaign and optimize your strategy based on the data.

-Within Engage we also look at the possibilities for account-based advertising, which is where you show online expressions to your accounts and contacts.
-To what extent do the marketing automation platforms support the desired functionalities?
+Within the Engage category, we also examine the possibilities for account-based advertising, which involves showing online expressions to your accounts and contacts.
+By analyzing the extent to which various marketing automation platforms support the desired functionalities, we can determine which platform is best suited for our needs.

 Act-on Marketing Automation Software